zeno-ml/zenoml.com/blog/2024-01-09-newsletter.md

 - **Ragas** is a library for model-graded evaluation of RAG applications.
 We've added [a detailed tutorial](https://docs.ragas.io/en/latest/howtos/integrations/zeno.html) on how to use Zeno to investigate your evaluation results.
 You can view an example of this in Zeno [here](https://hub.zenoml.com/project/b35c83b8-0b22-4b9c-aedb-80964011d7a7/ragas%20FICA%20eval).

-- **EleutherAI LM Evaluation Harness** - We wrote a script that allows you to directly upload all your evaluation data as a Zeno project, enabling you to compare different models across various benchmarks provided by EleutherAI.
+- **EleutherAI LM Evaluation Harness** is a popular library for running LLM benchmarks.
+We wrote a script that allows you to directly upload all your evaluation data as a Zeno project, enabling you to compare different models across various benchmarks provided by EleutherAI.
 To start visualizing your LM Evaluation Harness data in Zeno, follow [these instructions](https://github.com/EleutherAI/lm-evaluation-harness#visualizing-results) or take a look at our [example notebook](https://github.com/EleutherAI/lm-evaluation-harness/blob/main/examples/visualize-zeno.ipynb).
-We've already used this integration for some of our own projects, such as [this one](https://hub.zenoml.com/project/ba44d31c-9e02-4330-bdbe-0760dfe85dc4/Mamba%20Eval_hellaswag)!
+We've already used this integration for some of our own projects, such as [this evaluation of the Mamba architecture](https://hub.zenoml.com/project/ba44d31c-9e02-4330-bdbe-0760dfe85dc4/Mamba%20Eval_hellaswag)!

 ### Documentation